 Harley-Davidson® Anti-Lock Braking Systems Lawsuit

 Price Armstrong is representing owners of 2008 through 2010 Harley-Davidson Touring and CVO Touring motorcycles, including Electra Glide, Road Glide, Street Glide, and Road King models.
 Those motorcycles contain a defective component – a faulty wheel speed sensor wiring harness – that can fail without warning to the rider, disabling the motorcycle’s anti-lock braking system (ABS), and potentially causing a serious injury or death.
-Dealers and riders were not warned about Harley-Davidson’s® allegedly defective ABS – if you own one of these motorcycle models, you may be entitled to compensation as a part of a class action lawsuit.
+Dealers and riders were not warned about Harley-Davidson’s® allegedly defective ABS – if you own one of these motorcycle models, you may be entitled to compensation.

 ABS ON MOTORCYCLES

 Motorcycle manufacturers have known, almost since motorcycles were invented, that loss of control and skidding are the causes of a high percentage of motorcycle accidents.
 And, when motorcycles crash, the stakes are high: according to the National Highway Traffic and Safety Administration (NHTSA), more than 80 percent of all reported motorcycle crashes result in injury or death to the rider – versus less than 20 percent of car crashes.

 In a major study of motorcycle safety commissioned by the US Department of Transportation, researchers found that in accidents involving only a motorcycle, “motorcycle rider error was present as the accident precipitating factor in about two-thirds of the cases, with the typical error being a slide-out and fall due to overbraking or running wide on a curve due to excess speed or under-cornering.”
 Thus, braking control is clearly an extremely important part of avoiding serious injury or death while riding.